yugabyte/yugabyte-db/docs/content/preview/tools/tableplus.md

 ## Before you begin

-To use TablePlus with YugabyteDB, you need to have YugabyteDB up and running.
-Refer to [YugabyteDB Prerequisites](../#yugabytedb-prerequisites).
+Your YugabyteDB cluster should be up and running.
+Refer to [YugabyteDB prerequisites](../#yugabytedb-prerequisites).

 ## Install TablePlus